 - Casino accounting

 Popular Career Options

 Graduates from a bachelor's degree program in hospitality management that train students for jobs in casino and gaming are prepared for careers in casino operations, casino accounting, and gaming regulation control.
 Individuals can find positions as one of the following:

 - Casino managers

 - Casino finance analysts

 - Casino marketing coordinators

 - Poker room supervisors

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), jobs in the gaming services industry will grow by 1% between 2014 and 2024.
-The BLS stated that the job outlook for individuals working in this field will have little or no change during this period.
-Gaming managers are predicted to see a 1% decline in employment, while gaming supervisors are predicted to experience a 1% growth.
-The BLS also reported that the average salary of a gaming manager, as of May 2015, was $77,770.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs in the gaming services industry will grow by 2% between 2018 and 2028.
+The BLS stated that the job outlook for individuals working in this field will have 5% growth during this period.
+Gaming managers are predicted to see a 7% increase in employment, while gaming supervisors are predicted to experience a 9% growth.
+The BLS also reported that the average salary of a gaming manager, as of May 2015, was $85,260.

 Individuals can pursue graduate study in casino management.
 A Master of Business Administration in Casino Management trains students for managerial positions in the field and offers studies in business aspects, management theories, and casino industry characteristics.